bpmn-io/bpmn-js-example-custom-elements/README.md

 };
 ```

-## Creating the Custom Element
+## Creating Editor Controls

-The custom element can be created like any other element: using the palette or the context pad.
-Therefore, both are overridden:
+The custom element can be created like any other element, either via the palette or via the context pad.
+We override both to add a custom create control.

+#### Palette

 The [palette](https://github.com/philippfromme/bpmn-js-custom-elements-example/blob/master/app/modules/EmojiPaletteProvider.js) contains an additional entry for creating the custom element: